Monday, July 31, 2017

 The song had more than just sex.
 Its blatant reference to drug use with the line “We couldn’t get much higher” got the band in trouble with the Ed Sullivan Show.
 The band had promised to replace the word “higher” when performing the song on a live television broadcast, but sang it anyway, getting them permanently banned from the show.
 AMG

 The group wasn’t thinking of the song as a single when they created the version that runs near seven minutes on LP.
-FB However, the song was whittled down to less than three minutes for radio consumption.
-After the song hit #1, though, many radio stations opted for the longer version, which today remains mainstay of album rock radio.
+FB The Doors knew how to “extend songs to satisfy LSD-fueled crowds on the dance floor.”
+MM It is “the only one a sane person would play.”
+RC However, it was whittled down to less than three minutes for radio consumption – a move which meant stripping it of “all of the instrumental breaks which are the heart of the song.”
+RC “Manzarek’s manic organ runs particularly prominent” TB and Larry Knechtel, who played the opening chords on the legendary “Mr. Tambourine Man” by the Byrds, played bass.
+SS After the song hit #1, though, many radio stations opted for the longer version, which today remains mainstay of album rock radio.
 FB

 Proving its power beyond the psychedelic and sexual revolutions of the sixties with which the song became synonymous, AMG the song also garnered José Feliciano a Grammy in 1969 for Best Male Pop Vocal Performance of his flamenco version of the song.
 More than two decades later, when Oliver Stone’s 1991 film biopic The Doors WK rekindled interest in the band, the song trounced its original #49 peak on the UK charts by landing all the way up at #7.
 The UK also gave Amii Stewart a #5 hit with the song in 1979 and Will Young took it to #1 in 2002.